-Most spring 2021 classes at the Community College of Aurora are being offered online/remotely.
+Most summer 2021 classes at the Community College of Aurora are being offered online/remotely.
 This decision was made for two main reasons: 1) to allow you to be able to start or continue your education in the safest way possible, and 2) to minimize stress and disruption in your lives.

 Please note that you must apply to CCA before you can register for classes.
 If you haven’t yet applied to CCA, you can apply online anytime.
 The application is free and easy to complete.
 If you need help applying, you can call 303-360-4918 or email email@example.com.